 Jack and his wife, Marie, retired to Ocean View in 2007 and he began ministering at St. Ann’s in Baptisms, Marriage Prep, Catechesis, as well as liturgy and homilies.

 In 1984, Deacon Dennis was ordained a permanent Deacon in the Baltimore Diocese.
 His anniversary is in the month of September on the Feast of Our Lady of Sorrows.
 Dennis was employed as a hospital pharmaceutical salesman for Roche Labs and retired in 2000.
-He and his wife, Denise, have two sons and two daughters.
+His wife, Denise, died last year.
+They have two sons and two daughters.
 Dennis’ major involvement at St. Ann includes founding the Friday morning Bible Study, being leader of Prayer Group and supporting ministries which include liturgies, weddings, funerals and Communion to the sick and home-bound.

 Deacon Mike comes to Delaware from Sparta, New Jersey and the Diocese of Paterson.
 Mike is a retired human resources executive and a former adjunct professor in the undergraduate and graduate programs at Felician and Centenary Colleges.
 Pat, his wife, is retired from working on parish staff and from administration for a division of Paterson’s Catholic Charities.
-They have a daughter and two grandchildren living in Texas and a son who is a teacher and fencing coach at a catholic high school in New Jersey.
+They have a daughter and two grandchildren living in Texas and a married son and grandson living in New Jersey.

 Mike was ordained to the Permanent Diaconate in May 2005.
 He served as deacon at Saint Kateri Tekakwitha Parish in Sparta, NJ and later at Our Lady of the Valley Parish in Wayne, NJ.
 His ministries have included: support to the various parish committees, liturgies, weddings, funerals, wake services, and preparation for engaged couples.